kevinski119/KevinLang-v1/README.md

 ---

-## 14. do what you want as long as it's understandable

-basically there's no rules...

-this language is built for texting and python like syntax.

-you can combine everything to create something.

-also you can use normal python like

 ## 14. Do what you want (as long as it's understandable)

 KevinLang is meant for **texting**, thinking out loud, and being a bit chaotic.